Tze'elim: History

-The kibbutz was founded in January 1947 by gar'in from Jewish youth movements in Eastern Europe and North Africa and was named for the abundant acacia trees in the area, which were mistakenly identified as the biblical Tze'elim trees.
-During the 1948 Arab–Israeli War the kibbutz was used as a military base.
-Many of the Selvino children were settled in the kibbutz.
+The kibbutz was founded in January 1947 by a gar'in of Jewish youth from Eastern Europe and North Africa.
+It was named for the abundant acacia trees in the area, thought to be the Tze'elim trees mentioned in the Tanakh.
+During the 1948 Arab–Israeli War the kibbutz served as a military base.
+Many of the Selvino children settled in the kibbutz.

 Economy

 Today the kibbutz markets itself as a tourist destination, with a natural hot springs spa and accommodation.
 Other economic activities are agriculture and farming.

 A 120 MW solar power plant, Israel's largest to date, opened in the kibbutz in 2020.

 The production plant for cleantech materials made out of unsorted garbage of the Israeli company UBQ Materials is located at the kibbutz.

 Transport

 Tze'elim is linked to the regional council by bus route 14, to Tel Aviv by bus route 376, to Ofakim by bus route 30 and to Beersheba by bus route 130.
 All 4 bus routes are operated by Dan BaDarom.
 Tze'elim is situated off highway 222, in the north-western Negev.